ArenKDesai/Aren-s-Notes/Survey of Botany/What are Plants?.md

 The **Urey-Miller** experiments showed how the basic building blocks of life can be formed from inorganic materials.

 The Earth and Mars are in the habitable zone, which is where water can exist in liquid form  without melting or freezing.

+### Plant cells
+All cells have a cell membrane, cytoplasm, ribosomes, and DNA.
+However, only